HarutyunDanielyan/django-site/README.md

 ### Additional Information
-1. **Feedback:** If you have any questions, you can reach out to us through the feedback section on our website or send an email to [danielyan.harutyun@inbox.ru](mailto:danielyan.harutyun@inbox.ru).
+1. **Feedback:** If you have any questions, you can reach out to us through the feedback section on our website or send an email to [danielyan.harutyun.home@gmail.com](mailto:danielyan.harutyun.home@gmail.com).

 ## License
 This project is released without a license.